 When Korra admits to Mako that she likes him, it throws off the balance that he’s created.
 Yes, he likes Korra as well as Asami, but she hasn’t said anything about it, so it’s safe for him to just be with Asami and for Korra to be his friend.
 They can all just exist like that, and everything is just fine.
 But then Korra says she likes him, and in that split second he has to choose.
 And life and experience has taught him to go with stability over gut instincts.
 So he picks Asami, feels pretty crappy about it, and then immediately has to watch Bolin ask Korra out and she accepts.
 Yes, Mako has made his choice here, but that’s still difficult to watch.
 Saying he’s staying with Asami does not magically make all of his feelings for Korra go away.

 So Bolin and Korra go out, and Bolin probably came home over the moon, which wouldn’t do anything to ease Mako’s feelings on the whole matter.
 Yes, on the one hand, he does want his brother to be happy, but on the other, he’s still got the Korra feels, and so this whole thing just sucks.
 So the next time he talks to Korra, Mako tells her to back off Bolin under the guise that she must just be using him to get back at Mako.
-Yes, Mako is stretching here, and yes, it’s kind of a jerk move after he’s chosen someone else to basically be saying “I don’t want you, but I also don’t want anyone else to have you.”
-It’s a jerk move, but it’s realistic.
+Yes, Mako is stretching here, and yes, it’s a jerk move after he’s chosen someone else to basically be saying “I don’t want you, but I also don’t want anyone else to have you.”

 So they argue, and then they kiss, and Bolin gets his sweet little heart broken.
 Mako and Korra remain irritated with each other, but they’re both very sorry to have put Bolin through this.
 And it looks like, at the end of the day, they all sort of silently agree to just forget it all ever happened.
 Bolin recovers, Mako keeps most of his attention on Asami, and Korra has bigger things to worry about in the form of Amon continuing his threats.